Data analysis

 Data mining is a particular data analysis technique that focuses on statistical modeling and knowledge discovery for predictive rather than purely descriptive purposes, while business intelligence covers data analysis that relies heavily on aggregation, focusing mainly on business information.
 In statistical applications, data analysis can be divided into descriptive statistics, exploratory data analysis (EDA), and confirmatory data analysis (CDA).
 EDA focuses on discovering new features in the data while CDA focuses on confirming or falsifying existing hypotheses.
-Predictive analytics focuses on the application of statistical models for predictive forecasting or classification, while text analytics applies statistical, linguistic, and structural techniques to extract and classify information from textual sources, a species of unstructured data.
+Predictive analytics focuses on the application of statistical models for predictive forecasting or classification, while text analytics applies statistical, linguistic, and structural techniques to extract and classify information from textual sources, a variety of unstructured data.
 All of the above are varieties of data analysis.

-Data integration is a precursor to data analysis, and data analysis is closely linked to data visualization and data dissemination.

-The process of data analysis
+Data analysis process

-Analysis, refers to dividing a whole into its separate components for individual examination.
-Data analysis, is a process for obtaining raw data, and subsequently converting it into information useful for decision-making by users.
-Data, is collected and analyzed to answer questions, test hypotheses, or disprove theories.

-Statistician John Tukey, defined data analysis in 1961, as:"Procedures for analyzing data, techniques for interpreting the results of such procedures, ways of planning the gathering of data to make its analysis easier, more precise or more accurate, and all the machinery and results of (mathematical) statistics which apply to analyzing data."There are several phases that can be distinguished, described below.
-The phases are iterative, in that feedback from later phases may result in additional work in earlier phases.
-The CRISP framework, used in data mining, has similar steps.
+Data analysis is a process for obtaining raw data, and subsequently converting it into information useful for decision-making by users.
+Statistician John Tukey, defined data analysis in 1961, as:"Procedures for analyzing data, techniques for interpreting the results of such procedures, ways of planning the gathering of data to make its analysis easier, more precise or more accurate, and all the machinery and results of (mathematical) statistics which apply to analyzing data."

+There are several phases, and they are iterative, in that feedback from later phases may result in additional work in earlier phases.